Chart Color Schemes

 Gunn is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the suburb of Gunn is around 2,719.
-This figure reflects an increase of 155 people since the 2021 Census, which reported a population of 2,564.
-The current estimate is based on AreaSearch's validation of new addresses and their examination of the latest ERP data release by the ABS in June 2024, resulting in a resident population estimate of 2,705.
-This population level equates to a density ratio of 1,875 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, ending in 2021, Gunn has demonstrated resilient growth patterns with a compound annual growth rate of 0.6%, outpacing the state's growth rate during this period.
-Population growth for the area was primarily driven by natural growth, contributing approximately 57.99999999999999% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of November 2025, Gunn's estimated population is around 2737, reflecting an increase of 173 people since the 2021 Census.
+This growth rate is approximately 6.7%.
+The latest ERP data release by the ABS in June 2024 indicates a resident population of 2736 for Gunn, following address validation since the Census date.
+This equates to a density ratio of 1887 persons per square kilometer.
+Over the past decade, ending in 2025, Gunn has demonstrated resilient growth with a compound annual growth rate of 0.6%, outpacing state averages.
+Natural growth contributed approximately 57.99999999999999% to overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and to estimate growth across all areas post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
-Looking at population projections moving forward, a population increase just below the median of statistical areas across the nation is expected.
-According to aggregated SA2-level projections, the suburb of Gunn is expected to expand by 318 persons to reach 2041, reflecting a gain of 12.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends indicate a median increase for national statistical areas.
+By 2041, Gunn is expected to grow by 327 persons, reflecting a gain of approximately 12.3% over the 17-year period.

 Frequently Asked Questions - Population